wgrahamb/modelingLibrary/README.md

 - Convert the rest of the CADAC sims to CMake projects.
 - CPP_6DOF_SRAAM_V2
      - Enum modes.
-     - Split up look up function into aerodynamics, mass properties, and propulsion.
-     - Clean code.
      - Set privacy and friend functions.
      - Update the readme to point out how my programming skills have changed from V1 to V2.
      - Three dof could use some work.
      - Add global position.
      - Add a getState method.